 - Free adjustment tool encompassed with purchase

 VitalSleep is a boil-and-bite mouthguard finished with soft thermoplastic material.
 Put the MAD in hot water, then bite down the thermoplastic to ensure that the device fits perfectly into the contours of your gums and teeth.
-(Use our guide on molding and preparing a boil and bite mouthpiece.)
+(Use our guide on molding and preparing a boil-and-bite mouthpiece.)

 The VitalSleep mouthpiece can be adjusted in 1mm to 8mm.
 It allows every individual to use it comfortably irrespective of how their lower jaw is shaped.
 A small device is encompassed to adjust the lower tray and advance the jaw, which improves breathing by opening the snorer’s airway.
 The device comes in a universal-fit size; it is hypoallergenic and contains no latex or BPA.

-VitalSleep devices are comfortable and well-priced than the average MAD.
+VitalSleep devices are more comfortable and well-priced than the average MAD.
 The company offers free delivery around the world, and all orders are shipped on the same day.
 You can receive your device within two days by mail or wait much longer if you live in rural areas.
 The device has a 2-year warranty and is backed by a 60- night trial period.
-The device certainly offers the best deal, as it is backed by a more extended sleep trial period than most MADs and has warranty coverage.
+The device offers the best deal, as it is backed by a more extended sleep trial period than most MADs and has warranty coverage.

 Why You Should Trust Us